 When you own your home, whether it is a house, duplex or condominium unit, you need to maintain it, hopefully in a planned and cost-effective way.
-So one of the key responsibilities of condominium owners is to participate in the management of their shared property that they own together.
+So one of the key responsibilities of condominium owners is to participate in the management of their shared property.

 Have you had a turn on the Board yet?